Progressive Familial Intrahepatic Cholestasis

 what is progressive familial intrahepatic cholestasis?

-Progressive familial intrahepatic cholestasis (PFIC) is a rare hereditary disease in which the liver cells struggle to produce and secrete bile.
-Bile (the digestive fluid made by the liver) plays important roles to help remove toxins from the body and to break down fat in food.
-Patients with this condition are unable to secrete bile properly causing the buildup of waste in the blood stream, and the body’s inability to absorb fats and fat-soluble vitamins (A, D, E, K) properly.
-The buildup of bile in liver cells can also cause liver damage and severe liver diseases.
+Bile, a digestive fluid made by the liver, plays a crucial role in removing toxins from the body and breaking down fats in food.
+In people with PFIC, the liver is unable to secrete bile properly, leading to a buildup of waste products in the bloodstream.
+This also disrupts the body’s ability to absorb fats and fat-soluble vitamins (A, D, E, and K).
+Over time, the accumulation of bile in liver cells can lead to liver damage and, in severe cases, liver disease.

 fast facts